I was sitting in the front passenger seat of a green taxi cab in Hanoi, Vietnam. I felt pretty good about this taxi for two reasons…

 I researched Boney M (say it again!), Boney M, and discovered more of their famed history.
 Why hadn’t I heard them in the States?
 They must’ve been more popular in countries outside North America, however, they are closely linked to a well-known U.S. band from the late 1980s.
 They’re connection to this U.S. band is Frank Farian, Boney M’s creator and producer, who later produced the lip-sync kings we all know as Milli Vanilli.
 Some Milli Vanilli hits include, “Blame It on the Rain” and “Girl, You Know It’s True.”

-Vietnam produced for me a niece and a new appreciation for the international superstars Boney M. Soon after returning to the U.S. from my two-week-long adventure in Vietnam, I found out a Christmas song is credited to Boney M, as well.
+Vietnam produced for me a niece and a new appreciation for the international stars of Boney M. Soon after returning to the U.S. from my two-week-long adventure in Vietnam, I found out a Christmas song is credited to Boney M, as well.
 The song called “Mary’s Boy Child/ Oh My Lord” continues to be a very popular holiday song to this day.
 Boney M’s hits include “Hooray!
 Hooray!,” “Rasputin,” “Rivers of Babylon,” “Ma Baker,” “Brown Girl in the Ring” and “Daddy Cool.”

-Even in 2011, Boney M is a popular band around the world, these songs being introduced to younger generations through avenues like YouTube and iTunes.
+Even in 2011, Boney M is a popular band around the world, their songs being introduced to younger generations through avenues like YouTube and iTunes.
 Just type in Boney M on YouTube and you’ll see they are just as popular as Celine Dion’s hit “My Heart Will Go On” (Ok, that’s another story for another posting!).
 It just goes to show that good music is good music, no matter what decade it is, what continent you’re on, or what color your taxi cab is.